xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

 Here are the steps:

 1. First, go to [https://git.dn42.dev](https://git.dn42.dev) and register an account.
 This is the GitHub for DN42, and the account information is stored in one of the git repos.
-2. Visit [dn42/registry](https://git.dn42.dev/dn42/registry), the account information repo, and `git clone` it to your local machine.
+2. Visit [dn42/registry](https://git.dn42.dev/dn42/registry), the account information repo, and click Fork on the top right.
+This will create a copy of the repo into your own account.
-   - Previously, you needed to fork the repo, but now DN42 has simplified the process, and you only need to create a branch.
+   - Previously you can directly create a branch in the repository, but now you need to fork the repo, just like what you do on GitHub and similar sites.
-3. Create a new branch named after `[NICKNAME]-[Date, YYYYMMDD]/[Custom Branch Name]`.
-   - Assuming that I want to register on 2020-09-01, my branch name will be `lantian-20200901/register`.
-   - Run these two lines to create your branch and upload it.
-Remember to replace with your own branch name:

-     ```bash
-     git checkout -b lantian-20200901/register
-     git push --set-upstream origin lantian-20200901/register
-     ```
+3. Now the page should automatically switch to the copy in your own account.
+Git clone it to your local machine.

 4. Now, you need to create a series of files in the cloned repo, including:
    1. Create a file `[NICKNAME]-MNT` under `data/mntner` directory.
 This file is your account that authorizes your further operations.
 For example, this is my `mntner` file (available under `data/mntner/LANTIAN-MNT`):